WNBA’s 8-year labour deal to hike average salary to $130,000

 “I call it historic,” WNBA Commissioner Cathy Engelbert said in a phone interview.
 “The CBA guarantees substantial (financial) increases.
 The way we are paying these players is different than the past. … The top couple players are tripling (in pay) where they were.
 Other players are making $200,000-300,000.
 The average will be over $130,000.
 Everyone gets an increase here.”

-The deal was overwhelmingly approved by players and must still be ratified by owners.
-It calls for 50-50 revenue sharing starting in 2021, based on the league achieving revenue growth targets from broadcast agreements, marketing partnerships and licensing deals.
+Principal deal points have been ratified by the players and the league’s Board of Governors, and lawyers are finalizing the language.
+The deal calls for 50-50 revenue sharing starting in 2021, based on the league achieving revenue growth targets from broadcast agreements, marketing partnerships and licensing deals.

 “I was adamant on the 50-50 target,” Engelbert said.
 “The league and players work together to market this league so we can share revenue with the players.
 We have to hit some targets.”